Finance · Analytics · Communication

 Austin, TX

-• Built an independent analytics venture applying statistical analysis to high-volume, probability-based decision environments, generating $2,000,000+ in cumulative transaction volume within one year.
+• Operate an independent analytics venture applying statistical analysis to high-volume, probability-based decision environments, generating $2,000,000+ in cumulative transaction volume within one year.

-• Developed simulations to evaluate expected value, variance, and risk across repeated transactions.
+• Develop simulations to evaluate expected value, variance, and risk across repeated transactions.

-• Built automated workflows using Python to improve execution consistency and scale operations.
+• Automate workflows using Python to improve execution consistency and scale operations.

-• Implemented capital allocation and risk management frameworks to optimize long-term performance.
+• Implement capital allocation and risk management frameworks to optimize long-term performance.

 Porsche Austin — Social Media Freelancer